FAQs

 Do I need a patch test?

-Yes.
-A mandatory patch test is required at least 24–48 hours before your appointment to ensure there are no allergic reactions to the pigments or numbing agents.
+Yes, a patch test is required at least 24–48 hours before your appointment to ensure there are no allergic reactions to the pigments or numbing agents.

 Who is not suitable for this treatment?